ACMatUC/acmatuc.github.io/_data/README.md

 12. You should see a box that looks like this, click `Compare & Pull Request`
 ![](https://help.github.com/assets/images/help/repository/repo-actions-pullrequest.png)
 13. Title and explain your pull request and click `Create Pull Request`
 14. All done!
-Once your pull request is approved, your changed will be on the website!
+Once your pull request is approved, your changes will be on the website!
  ### Example

  Here is an example of what my addition would be: